toncho11/DosWindowsNet/README.md

 There is support for 1 level windows overlapping.
 So one window over another window will visualise correctly.
 Closing the top window will restore the integrity of the bottom one.
 But there are limitations.

 ## Applications
   * email.exe - an application that allows you to check your email from the Windows or Linux console.
-If you use Gmail and 2-Step-Verification then you need to use [Application Password](https://support.google.com/accounts/answer/185833?hl=en) instead of your main password.
+If you use Gmail and 2-Step-Verification then you need to use [Application Password](https://support.google.com/accounts/answer/185833?hl=en) instead of your main password
+    * you can either enter your login and server details on screen or use a config file
+    * F2 check for emails
+    * ESC asks if you would like to exit

 ## Future work:
 Add more Windows/Controls